Deploying Rapidflare

 </script>

-Next page (inline widget)
+Next page (full-page widget)

 <div id="agent-mount" style="display: flex; flex-direction: column;"></div>